danielnixon/eslint-plugin-total-functions/README.md

 bar.toUpperCase(); // This explodes at runtime
 ```

 This rule bans unsafe destructuring.
 Only use this rule if you are stuck on Typescript < 4.1.
+This rule is deprecated and excluded from the `recommended` config.
+It may be removed in the future.

 For examples of destructuring that this rule considers valid and invalid, see [no-unsafe-destructuring.test.ts](https://github.com/danielnixon/eslint-plugin-total-functions/blob/master/src/rules/no-unsafe-destructuring.test.ts).